-OVERVIEW: This funder supports Central Texas communities in the areas of arts and culture, animals, community engagement, education, environment and public space, health and wellness, human services and basic needs, and recreation.
-The community grants program accepts online applications.
+OVERVIEW: The Austin Community Foundation supports Central Texas communities in the areas of arts and culture, animals, community engagement, education, environment and public space, health and wellness, human services and basic needs, and recreation.

 FUNDING AREAS: Arts and culture, animals, community engagement, education, environment and public space, health and wellness, human services and basic needs, recreation